This Sydney to Broken Hill road trip post was originally published on 1 January 2019 and last updated on 4 September 2022.

 Things to do in White Cliffs

 - Tour *and stay at* the Underground Motel, which boasts 30 underground rooms, all free of mobile phone signal and TVs so you get to experience authentic underground living.
 The rooms feel like little caves with their exposed rock walls – it’s the coolest thing!
-Plus, how fun would it be to sleep underground for a night?
 (Note: this hotel is closed from early December through mid-March, the hottest time of year in White Cliffs)

-- Have a look at the Stubbie House – yes, a house made of glass bottle-bottoms.
+- Have a look at the Stubbie House – yes, a house made entirely of glass bottle-bottoms.
 Inside there’s a little shop selling (very pricey) opal jewelry, all made from opals mined around White Cliffs.

 - Take the Red Earth Opal Mine tour to learn about the local mining history, see some live demos of the mining equipment, and dig for opals yourself.
 You’ll be touring a working opal mine that’s 45 feet underground!
 Tickets cost $35.

 READ MORE IN THIS POST: White Cliffs: Underground Living in Outback NSW

 The drive from White Cliffs to Broken Hill takes about 3 hours.
 There’s not much in-between the two, save for a roadhouse in Little Topar – ideal for fueling up if you’re low on petrol or blood sugar.
 If you’re lucky, you might get to share your ice cream with a visiting sheep!